BrunoPosa/Hive-school-projects/README.md

-# 🐝 Hive Helsinki — 42 Network Projects
+# 🐝 Hive Helsinki — 42 Network School Projects

 My completed projects from the 42 Network curriculum at Hive Helsinki.
 Most follow the strict 42 Norm (functions up to 25 lines, etc)